risawitama/verbose-potato/README.md

-## A boy dug three holes in the yard.
-When his mother saw, she exclaimed: "well, well, well"
+## What did the pirate say on his 80th birthday?
+Aye Matey!